 This easy-to-understand model gives an idea of how our brain works, and on which aspects (gain, pain and obtain) marketers should focus when creating a campaign.

-As the previous part was more theoretical, I’d now like to share 3 insights with you which can easily be tested and implemented at your company.
+As the previous part was more theoretical, I’d now like to share 3 insights which you can easily test and implement at your company.

 1. Don't be the first ad during a commercial break